Alwiya Gamil

 Alwiya Gamil (علوية جميل) was an Egyptian actress of Lebanese origin whose real name was Elisabeth Khalil Majdalani.
 She was born in Lebanon on December 15, 1910 and immigrated with her parents to Egypt.

 Career

 Gamil began her career at the age of 15 when she joined Youssef Wahbi's performing group Ramesses in 1925.
 It is believed that Wahbi gave her the stage name.
-Gamil is known for her leading roles in Zeinab (1930), Victory of Youth (1941), and No Agreement (1961) The Cursed Palace (1962).
+Gamil is known for her notable roles in Zainab (1930), Victory of Youth (1941), Berlanti (1944).
+She also appeared in No Agreement (1961) The Cursed Palace (1962) and A Wife From Paris (1996).
 She retired in 1967.

 Personal life

 Gamil married twice.
 Her second marriage was in 1939 to the Egyptian actor, Mahmoud el-Meliguy.
 They did not have children but raised her three children from her first marriage together.
 Gamil died on August 16, 1994.